ferid333/SecureFiles/README.md

 ---

 ## **Live Demo**
 You can access the app directly at: [SecureFiles Web](https://yourusername.github.io/securefiles-web/)
-*(Replace with your actual GitHub Pages link once deployed.)*

 ---

 ## **How It Works**